jmfieldman/Mortar/README.md

 Mortar is a DSL that allows you to create UIView hierarchies with declarative, anonymous code - similar to SwiftUI.

-Consider this inset stack view that contains a label and button:
+Consider this basic inset stack view that contains a label and button:

 <img src="Resources/ExampleA.png" width="200px">